KNIME logo

 Fuzzy c-means

-Fuzzy c-means is a clustering algorithm based on fuzzy logic that assigns data points to multiple clusters with varying degrees of membership.
+Fuzzy c-means is a clustering algorithm that allows data points to belong to multiple clusters with varying degrees of membership, based on fuzzy logic.

 Fuzzy logic